Taiji (Tai chi)

 The result on a ‘physical level’ is deep relaxation, increased body and mental heath and improved immune response.

-The result on the non physical level is to cultivate the landscape of the heart, develop a connection to the heart/deep mind.
+The result on the non physical level is to establish an active awareness of our true being.

 How is tai chi different to other exercise?

-Aerobic exercise activates the nervous system, increases heart rate and tightens muscles.
+Normal aerobic exercise activates the nervous system, increases heart rate and generally tightens muscles.
 Tai chi works differently.

 Is tai chi for old people?

-Because of the heath benefits tai chi has been promoted as a safe exercise that older people can enjoy.
-However Tai chi is
+Because of the heath benefits tai chi has been promoted as a safe exercise that older people can enjoy, however the earlier you begin, the more experience can be gathered, and the better state you will be in when you reach old age.

 Patrick Kelly / Nine Clouds Taiji: